Build Your Own Timer Plug – Automatic Mobile Charger Cut-Off Using ESP32 (Hotspot Mode)

 -

-๐งฐ Components Used
+๐งฐ Components Required

 | Component | Quantity |